IH (International Harvester) Logo

 IH (international harvester) Logo

-In 1973, IH stopped producing its famous Farmall series, and a new stage began in the life of the enterprise.
+In 1973, IH stopped producing its famous Farmall series, marking a new stage in the enterprise’s life.
 In most areas, new lines have appeared.
 The Pro Ag tractor model, the Axial-Flow rotary harvester, and the CO-4070/4090 tractor were presented.

-The logo has also been updated but has changed slightly.
+The logo has also been updated, but has changed slightly.
 The red color became darker, and the letter H was divided into two halves, between which an I was inserted.
-In general, the general image and concept were preserved.
+In general, the image and concept were preserved.
 Innovations showed:

 • Several areas of work.